2022. OUR GENES:

 - Three concepts of “race” are distinguished: bio-genomic cluster/race, biological race, and social race.
 It maps out realism, antirealism, and conventionalism about each of these concepts, across three important historical episodes.
 Upon inspection, each episode also reveals a variety of commitments to the metaphysics of race.
 The article concludes by interrogating the relevance of these scientific discussions for political positions and a post-racial future.

 2013.
 With Fabrizzio Guerrero McManus.
 Review of Michael Ruse The Philosophy of Human Evolution.
 (Cambridge University Press), Evolution.
 [Download PDF from philpapers.com.]

-- This is a co-written review of a book that covers several topics relevant to human evolution: evolutionary theory, the concept of progress, knowledge, morality, sex and race, and evolutionary medicine.
+- This co-authored book review covers several topics relevant to human evolution: evolutionary theory, the concept of progress, knowledge, morality, sex and race, and evolutionary medicine.
 Although Ruse’s book is clearly and effectively written and foregrounds a diversity of important questions regarding human evolution, it would benefit our understanding of both human evolution and the role of the historian and philosopher of science to consider further theoretical frames from evolutionary biology that go beyond his Dawkins-style view of evolution.
 Such frames include multilevel and hierarchical selection theories, epigenetics, feminist science, and developmental systems and niche construction theory.
-One role of the philosopher and historian of science is to identify, negotiate, and potentially integrate multiple theoretical perspectives
+One role of the philosopher and historian of science is to identify, negotiate, and potentially integrate multiple theoretical perspectives.

 2013.
 Review of Stephen Stich Collected Papers.
 Vol 2.
 Knowledge, Rationality, and Morality (Oxford University Press), Notre Dame Philosophical Reviews.
 [Read review on NDPR's website.]